 21 and horizontal displacement fields from tracking features between the orthoimages.
 In the

-22 inner domains of the circles, consisting of fines, material moves radially outside with
+22 inner domains of the circles, consisting of fines, surface material moves radially outward with

 23 horizontal surface speeds of up to 2 cm a-1.
-The outer circle ridges consist of coarse stones

-24 that displace towards the inner circle domain at similar rates.
+The coarse stones in the interior portion of the peripheral ridges move radially inward at similar rates.
 A number of substantial

 25 deviations from this overall radial symmetry, both in horizontal displacements and in